celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/cloud-hsm.md

 az keyvault set-policy --name <your-key-vault-name> --spn $AZURE_CLIENT_ID --key-permissions get list sign
 ```

-## Run CeloCLI
+## Connecting CeloCLI to KeyVault

-Now that your environment variables are set, we just need to let `celocli` know that we want to use this Key Vault wallet.
+Now that your environment variables are set, we just need to let `celocli` know that we want to use this Key Vault signer.
 We do this by passing in the flag `--useAKV` and `--azureVaultName`.
 Similar to `--useLedger`, all CLI commands will use the HSM signer when `--useAKV` is specified.

 ```bash
 # On your local machine
 celocli account:list --useAKV --azureVaultName $AZURE_VAULT_NAME
 ```

 Your Key Vault address will show up under "Local Addresses".
+If you'd like to use this key as your vote signer key, you can follow [this guide](./quick-start.md#authorize-vote-signer-keys) and replace `--useLedger` with `--useAKV --azureVaultName $AZURE_VAULT_NAME`.

 ## Connecting ContractKit to KeyVault